ucdavis/hpccf-docs/docs/backups/index.md

 ### Where is the backup server located?

-The backup server is located in the [Academic Surge](https://maps.app.goo.gl/4Xj6HUaBeVRUZyuT9) building.
-It is outside the Campus Data Center but still on campus, so we do **not** provide an off-site backup.
+The backup server is outside the Campus Data Center but still on campus, so we do **not** provide an off-site backup.
 This may be important for certain grant requirements.

 ### What happens if the backup server is also destroyed?